andrewharabor/gclib/README.md

 # gclib

+A garbage collection library written in and for C

 A conservative and generational garbage collector that uses the mark-and-sweep algorithm, written in and for C.

 ## Inspiration